 Double programme with Real Racing

 Koudai is still today driving for Real Racing in both championships, never repeating results from 2012 and 2013.
 In the Super GT Series, he was without wins from 2014 to 2017, sharing the #17 Honda with Toshihiro Kaneishi (2014), Hideki Mutoh (2015), Takashi Kogure (since 2016).
 Finally, in 2018, he and Kogure won a race in the #17 Honda, triumphing in the season-opening round at Okayama.
 At the end of that season, they were seventh in the points.
+In 2019, Tsukakoshi was sharing the #17 car with Bertrand Baguette, finishing sixth in the points with one podium.

 In the Super Formula, Koudai scored no wins in the #10 Honda from 2014 to 2017, only one podium in 2016.
 In 2018, he stayed with Real Racing but switched to the #17 Honda, to have the same number as on his GT car.
 He was again without wins or podiums, finishing 13th in the points.